kaba2/react-mobx-signals/README.md

 ### Definitions

 A _slot_ is a function reference.
 A _connection_ is an object which stores a reference to a signal and a slot.
 The _signature_ of the connection is the function-signature of its slot.
 A _signal_ is an object which stores a set of connections with the same signature.
 To _connect_ a signal `A` to a slot `B` means to store a new `B`-connection to `A`.
 To say that a signal is _emitted_ means to call its connections one by one.
 A connection can be _disabled_, in which case it is not called on emittance until it is _enabled_ again.
 A connection can be given a _priority_, which decides the order in which the connections are called on emittance.
+In this demonstration we use the `typed-signals` library.
+However, the same principles hold for any signals and slots library.

 ```typescript
 const slot = () => {console.log('Hello, world!')};